7 Ways To Keep The Costs Of Moving Home To A Minimum

 - Have utilities done on time.
 You don’t want to unpack in the dark.
 Make sure the utilities are connected on time and that meter readings have been done just before you move.
 This will make sure your first bill isn’t a nasty surprise.

 That’s it!
 7 Steps to a cheaper move!
-And don’t forget to get your free credit report before you move; it really might make all the difference in the world to your finances.
+And don’t forget to get a free credit report before you move; it really might make all the difference in the world to your finances.